Pembroke Welsh Corgi: History

-The Pembroke Welsh Corgi lineage has been traced back as far as 1107 AD.
-It is said that Flemish weavers brought the dogs with them as they traveled to reside in Wales.
-Some popular stories give Corgis a creation myth connected to fairies.
-One story states that two children were running through a forest and stumbled upon the funeral of a fairy.
-The mourning fairies gave the two children two small corgi puppies and the children took them home, thus giving the breed popularity.
-Stories also state that Corgis played the role of war horses for fairies before they became herding dogs for humans.
-At the base of the haunches of Corgis, there is a line of slightly rougher fur called the fairy saddle.
-Rather than Welsh lore, this may be a modern myth sparked by corgi breeders of the 1940s.
+While the Cardigan Welsh Corgi is thought to originate with the arrival of Celtic culture (around 1200 BCE), the Pembroke Welsh Corgi is more commonly stated to originate with the Flemish plantations that were settled in Pembrokeshire following the Norman Invasion of Wales.
+These isolated settlements were entirely dependent on the English crown for their survival in Wales and would have brought continental dog breeds such as Pomeranians and schipperke with them.
+As such, the lineage of the Pembroke Welsh Corgi has been traced back to AD 1107.
+These breeds, with their agility, smaller stature and shorter legs, were excellent working dogs and were used by both the Flemish and native Welsh to herd of cattle.

-Pembrokes and Cardigans first appeared together in 1925 when they were shown under the rules of The Kennel Club in Britain.
+As show dogs, Pembrokes and Cardigans first appeared together in 1925 when they were shown under the rules of The Kennel Club in Britain.
 The Corgi Club was founded in December 1925 in Carmarthen, Carmarthenshire.
-It is reported that the local members favored the Pembroke breed, so a club for Cardigan enthusiasts was founded a year or so later.
-Both groups have worked hard to ensure the appearance and type of breed are standardized through careful selective breeding.
-Pembrokes and Cardigans were officially recognized by the Kennel Club in 1928 and were initially categorized together under the single heading of Welsh Corgis before the two breeds were recognized as separate and distinct in 1934.
+It is reported that the local members favoured the Pembroke breed, so a club for Cardigan enthusiasts was founded a year or so later.
+Both groups have worked hard to ensure the appearance and type of breed are standardised through careful selective breeding.
+Pembrokes and Cardigans were officially recognised by the Kennel Club in 1928 and were initially categorised together under the single heading of Welsh Corgis before the two breeds were recognised as separate and distinct in 1934.

-Pembroke Welsh Corgis are becoming more popular in the United States and rank 20th (24th) in American Kennel Club registrations, as of 2015 (2012).
-However, corgis are now listed as a "vulnerable" breed in the United Kingdom; the decline has been said to be due to a 2007 ban on tail-docking (the practice of cutting off the animal's tail) in the U.K., as well as the lack of breeders in the U.K. In 2009, the corgi was added to The Kennel Club's "At Watch" list of British breeds when annual registrations numbered between 300 and 450.
+Pembroke Welsh Corgis are becoming more popular in the United States and rank 15th (24th) in American Kennel Club registrations, as of 2024 (2012).
+However, corgis are now listed as a "vulnerable" breed in the United Kingdom; the decline has been said to be due to a 2007 ban on tail-docking (the practice of cutting off the animal's tail) in the UK, as well as the lack of breeders in the UK In 2009, the corgi was added to The Kennel Club's "At Watch" list of British breeds when annual registrations numbered between 300 and 450.
 In 2014, the breed was put on the Club's "Vulnerable Native Breeds" list when registrations dropped under 300.
 In 2018, the breed came off the "At-Risk" list with 456 puppies registered in December 2017.
 The Kennel Club has credited the renewed interest in the breed to the popular Netflix television series, The Crown, and others.
 The Pembroke Welsh Corgi has also appeared in the American television Brooklyn Nine-Nine as the pet dog of Captain Raymond Holt and Kevin M. Cozner and is shown to be extremely loyal.
 Ein, a Corgi with human-level intelligence, is one of the 5 main characters in the TV show Cowboy Bebop.